Cheeden/tp/docs/UserGuide.md

 * `addprogress 3 pr/2025-10-29|Revision on Chapter 4, completed Dunman Secondary School 2023 Practice Paper`
 Adds a progress entry on 29 Oct 2025 for the 3rd student.

+* `addprogress 1 pr/2025-10-30|Completed differentiation\nStarted integration basics\nHomework: Practice questions 1-10`
+Adds a multi-line progress entry on 30 Oct 2025 for the 1st student.
+The `\n` will create line breaks in the viewlessons window.

 Expected outcome:<br>